magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/rule-node-development.md

 RelationService getRelationService();
 ```

-ThingsBoard PE users may get access to additional services using *TbContext.getPeContext()* method.
+IoT Hub users may get access to additional services using *TbContext.getPeContext()* method.
 TbPeContext provides access to the following services:

 ```java
 // Allows to programmatically create and manage integrations;